White dragon: Modern usage

 In February 2003 during his enthronement at Canterbury Cathedral Archbishop Rowan Williams wore hand-woven gold silk robes bearing a gold and silver clasp that showed the white dragon of England and the red dragon of Wales.

 In 2014 the Royal Wessex Yeomanry adopted the white dragon as the centrepiece of their new capbadge.
+A dragon or wyvern is often used to represent Wessex, and a flag featuring a gold wyvern on a red field is used to represent Wessex.

+In the present era, the white dragon symbol is sometimes associated with St Edmund, and those who commemorate him.
+St Edmund is sometimes regarded as the patron saint of England during the Anglo-Saxon era, until he was displaced by St George, who is famous for having slain a dragon.

+Appropriation attempts by the far-right

-Despite the lack of historical evidence tying it to Anglo-Saxon England, the symbol of the white dragon was embraced by Geoffrey Dunn (also known as Wulf Ingessunu), a far-right activist whose organisation Woden's Folk regards Adolf Hitler to have been "the incarnation of Wotan upon Earth."
-In the 1980s, Ingessunu adopted the image of a white dragon on a red background as a symbol, and presented the white dragon's mythological opponent of the red dragon as "the Red Dragon of Juda-Rome".The symbol chosen by Ingessunu of a white dragon on a red background became widespread amongst far-right English nationalists in the early twenty-first century, leading to it being described by historian Ethan Doyle White as "arguably...
+A version of the white dragon symbol was embraced by Geoffrey Dunn (also known as Wulf Ingessunu), a far-right activist whose organisation Woden's Folk regards Adolf Hitler to have been "the incarnation of Wotan upon Earth."
+In the 1980s, Ingessunu adopted the image of a white dragon on a red background as a symbol, and presented the white dragon's mythological opponent of the red dragon as "the Red Dragon of Juda-Rome".The symbol chosen by Ingessunu of a white dragon on a red background briefly became widespread amongst far-right English ethno-nationalists in the early twenty-first century, leading to it being described by historian Ethan Doyle White as "arguably...
 Ingessunu's foremost contribution to the white nationalist milieu."
 Far-right English nationalist organisations that adopted Ingessunu's white dragon flag include the Steadfast Trust and the English Shieldwall.